quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of writing to have active Internet deployments, so an assumption that all QUIC traffic is HTTP/3 is not valid.
 HTTP/3 uses UDP port 443 by convention but various methods can be used to specify alternate port numbers.
-Other applications (e.g. Microsoft's SMB over QUIC) also use UDP port 443 by default.
+Other applications (e.g., Microsoft's SMB over QUIC) also use UDP port 443 by default.
 Therefore, simple assumptions about whether a given flow is using QUIC, or indeed which application it might be using QUIC, based solely upon a UDP port number may not hold; see also {{Section 5 of RFC7605}}.